 Because this treatment is put directly into the bladder and not into the blood stream, you will not experience the side-effects often associated with other cancer drug treatments.
+You should also inform your Specialist Nurse If this happens

 Are there any other important points?